-With agreement periods now lasting five years, there is the potential for up to seven years of risk score adjustment from BY1 to the last performance year (PY5).
-However, only the cumulative adjustment from BY3 to each performance year is capped at plus or minus 3%.
+With agreement periods now lasting five years, there is the potential for up to seven years of risk score adjustment from the first benchmark year (BY1) to the last performance year (PY5).
+However, only the cumulative adjustment from BY3 to each performance year is capped at plus 3%.
 Therefore, significant population changes may occur over the course of the five years of the agreement period and not be fully captured in the risk score adjustment due to the 3% cap.